sixty-north/cosmic-ray/docs/source/tutorials/intro/index.rst

                         INFO     INFO:cosmic_ray.commands.execute:Job baseline complete                                                                                                                                   execute.py:43
                         INFO     INFO:cosmic_ray.commands.execute:Execution finished                                                                                                                                      execute.py:53
                         INFO     INFO:root:Baseline passed.
 Execution with no mutation works fine.

-You'll also see that there is a new ``tutorial_baseline.sqlite`` database containing the results of the baselining.

 If this command succeeds, then you're ready to start mutating code and testing it!